 - An extensive project, paper, or program as arranged with and periodically reviewed by the faculty sponsor

 - Completion of other seminar components as designed.

 A student presentation is strongly recommended for high credit experiences.

 Examples of past seminar requirements are:

-4 credits: journal of activities, 2 book reviews, outline of research paper, major research paper, weekly meetings with sponsor.
+- Daily journal, two book reviews, outline of research paper, major research paper, weekly consultations with sponsor.

-6 credits: journal of activities, weekly meeting with sponsor, 3 major research projects.
+- Daily journal on significant events, weekly consultations with faculty sponsor, three major research projects.

 The intern must fulfill any additional departmental requirements provided these requirements do not conflict with internship policies.

-Individuals pursuing non-credit internships must have a cumulative average of 2.00.
+Individuals pursuing non-credit internships must have a minimum cumulative GPA of 2.00.

-Upon successful completion of all necessary requirements, a non-credit internship unit appears on the academic transcript as course number 001 ("Internship" followed by the title as approved by the Internship Committee) in the appropriate department.
-Students may complete more than one non-credit internship and receive transcript notation each time (course 002, 003, etc.).
+Upon successful completion of all necessary requirements, a non-credit internship unit appears on the academic transcript as course number XX1 ("Internship" followed by the title as approved by Career Services) in the appropriate department.
+Students may complete multiple non-credit internships and receive transcript notation each time (course XX2, XX3, etc.).